WrightAaronM/byob/README.md

 # Social BYOB (Bring Your Own Buttons)
 A simple JS library to add social sharing events to your own buttons.
-It currently supports Twitter, Facebook, Google +, LinkedIn, Reddit, and Evernote.
+It currently supports Twitter, Facebook, Google +, LinkedIn, Reddit, Evernote, and Tumblr.

 **Please note** that this is in early development and may have some breaking changes in the near future.